Wulle91/welovesports/README.md

   -  The join us page has a form to collect details from users so they can be a member and join us on trainings.
   -  Form collects the users name, surname, email, and year of birth.

-  -  Its importan to register because the traingns are for members only and memebers get information such es if locatins are changed or if we organise or participate in
+  -  Its important to register because the trainings are for members only and members get information, such es if locations are changed or if we organize or participate in
-     turnament or someting of similat content.
+     tournament or something of similar content.

-  -  Next to form is one motivational video to convice the users witch are still not shure if they want ot join us or not.
+  -  Next to form is one motivational video to convince the users witch are still not shure if they want to join us or not.

 ![Locations Times](https://github.com/Wulle91/welovesports/blob/main/assets/images/joinus.PNG)

 - __The Footer__

-  - In footer are our social media links to take our users on our social media sites where are reguraly postet pictures of our meetups and trainings.
+  - In footer are our social media links to take our users on our social media sites where are reguraly posted pictures of our meetups and trainings.

   - Links are colored green on hover and all links open in new tab.